nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 By default, SmartGit sends a predefined prompt for the commit message generation, which may evolve over time based on user feedback.
 The `prompt` option allows you to customize the default AI prompt used for generating commit messages for experimentation or tailored message styles.
-The prompt may include one or more of the following variables:
+The prompt may include one or more of the following placeholder variables:

 - `${gitDiff}` - this variable will be substituted with the actual Git diff
 - `${commitMessage}` - this variable will be substituted with the current commit message